GavinMarsh/flaskr_VirMach_deployment/README.md

     mkvirtualenv flaskr --python=/usr/bin/python3.7

 commands for venv:
-    # to activate the venv
+    # to activate the venv in pythonanywhere, just type workon and the venv name.
     workon flaskr

+    # to activate in bash
+    source venv/bin/activate

     # to deativate the venv

-    workon flaskr
+    deactivate

+## load Flask
+    acitvate venv

     pip install wheel
     python setup.py bdist_wheel
     export FLASK_APP=flaskr
     pip install flaskr-1.0.0-py3-none-any.whl

 Pip will install your project along with its dependencies.

 Since this is a different machine, you need to run init-db again to create the database in the instance folder.